-- This means that the Fund will reduce the benefits otherwise payable by 60%. - This 60% reduction is a financial penalty for failure to comply with the Working Spouse Rule, and your additional Cost Sharing does not apply towards the annual medical Out-of- Pocket Maximum.
+- This means that the Fund will reduce the benefits otherwise payable by 60%. - This 60% reduction is a financial penalty for failure to comply with the Working Spouse Rule.

 This reduction applies to all services except Emergency Services.

 Under this rule, your Spouse must choose a coverage option offered by his or her employer that is comparable to the coverage offered by the Fund or, if none of the options is comparable to your coverage under the Fund, the best health coverage available.